Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

     :ref:`Uncertain Parameters section of the Solver Interface page <pyros_uncertain_params>`.

-For convenience, we also write a function to initialize the variables of the model:
+For convenience, we also write a function to initialize the model's variables values:

 .. code::

     >>> from pyomo.util.calc_var_value import calculate_variable_from_constraint
     >>>
     >>> def initialize_model(m, Vhat=20, A=10, F1=50, T1=389):
-    ...     # set degrees of freedom
+    ...     # set first-stage and second-stage variable values ...     m.Vhat.set_value(Vhat)
-    ...     m.Vhat.set_value(Vhat)
     ...     m.A.set_value(A)
     ...     m.F1.set_value(F1)